Five Business Names inspired by Greek Mythology

 We all know the proverb of ‘opening Pandora’s box’ and it is one of the most famous pieces of Greek mythology that still remains.
 As the story goes, Pandora (much like Eve in the Bible) was the first mortal woman and was made by the Greek god Hephaestus (a god of fire and patron of craftsmen).

 Pandora had a ‘jar’ that contained all misery and diseases, which she opened and all the world's evils flew out of the jar over the earth.
 Only hope remained in the jar when it was quickly shut by Pandora.
 The jar became a box when it was mistranslated in the 16th century.

 Using myths from the ancients can be a great way of differentiating yourself from the crowd.
-But you don’t need a PhD in the classics in order to come up with a business name.
-Take a look at our free business name generator below and within 30 seconds you will have a choice of 18 business names.
+But you don’t need a PhD in the classics to come up with a zinger of a name.
+Need limited company or sole trader services?
+Get in touch to speak to us today.